Bevel gear: Introduction

-Types

 Mitre gears

 Mitre gears are a special case of bevel gears that have equal numbers of teeth.
 The shafts are positioned at right angles from each other, and the gears have matching pitch surfaces and angles, with a conically-shaped pitch surface.

 Mitre gears are useful for transmitting rotational motion at a 90-degree angle with a 1:1 ratio.

 Geometry of a bevel gear

 The cylindrical gear tooth profile corresponds to an involute (i.e. a triangle wave projected on the circumference of a circle), whereas the bevel gear tooth profile is an octoid (i.e. a triangle wave projected on the normal path of a circle of a sphere).

 All traditional bevel gear generators (such as Gleason, Klingelnberg, Heidenreich & Harbeck, WMW Modul) manufacture bevel gears with an octoidal tooth profile.

 IMPORTANT: For 5-axis milled bevel gear sets it is important to choose the same calculation / layout like the conventional manufacturing method.

 Simplified calculated bevel gears on the basis of an equivalent cylindrical gear in normal section with an involute tooth form show a deviant tooth form with reduced tooth strength by 10-28% without offset and 45% with offset [Diss.
 Hünecke, TU Dresden].

 Furthermore, those "involute bevel gear sets" cause more noise.